h4ks-com/irc_python_repl/readme.md

 # Python repl

-This is a completely ~~vulnerable~~ no warranty python repl for python.
+This is a completely ~~vulnerable~~ no warranty python repl for irc.

 ```bash
 docker-compose up